-For 23+ years the Partnership has been making a difference in the public education landscape of Georgia.
+For almost 25 years (1992-2017) the Georgia Partnership has been making a difference in the public education landscape of Georgia.

 Major accomplishments include: